-The George Mason University Office of Sponsored Programs (OSP) invites applications for a Grants Administrator, responsible for managing pre- and post-award management for designated center/unit(s).
+The George Mason University Office of Sponsored Programs seeks to hire a dynamic and collaborative individual for a Grants Administrator position.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

-The Grants Administrator facilitates and coordinates with university faculty, departments and central offices to ensure the successful administration of externally sponsored funding.
-The areas of responsibility include proposal development, award acceptance, award setup, review of compliance requirements, rebudgeting, and problem resolution.
+The Grants Administrator facilitates and coordinates with university faculty, departments, and central offices to ensure the successful administration of externally sponsored funding.
+The areas of responsibility include proposal development, award setup, review of compliance requirements, rebudgeting, sponsor requests for prior approval, and problem resolution.

 Salary is commensurate with experience.

 Salary: $56,000 to $64,000; commensurate with education and experience.

 Location: Fairfax, VA

 Great Careers Begin at Mason!

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report “Up and Coming” spot for national universities and is recognized for its global appeal and excellence in higher education.